 - Don’t live or die on what the newspapers say about you on any given day.

 - Don’t complain or disparage anyone (even when they disparage you).
 No one likes a sore loser.

 - Keep your eye on the prize.
 Don’t get caught up on intramural bickering.
 Compromise on non-core issues but never compromise on core value issues, never.

-- Be willing to make calculated risks.
-You get in the Hall of Fame by baiting 300
+- Be willing to take calculated risks.
+You get in the Hall of Fame by baiting 300.

-Recognize that people will disappoint you because most people do not have the qualities necessary to lead the character necessary to make tough decisions.
-Most people, especially lay board members, on not-for-profit boards, don’t want to rock the boat.
+Recognize that people will disappoint you because most people do not have the qualities necessary to lead, or the character necessary to make tough decisions.
+Most people on not-for-profit boards, especially lay board members, don’t want to rock the boat.
 They do want everyone to like them.
 They did not join your board to make enemies or to be criticized.
 Recognize most of them have weakness and will succumb to pressure from others.
 Take that into account and find those whose word you can count on, even if they may not always agree with you.
-Find people of character who are clear open thinkers.
-It is better to surround yourself with people like that then those who se word you can not count on even if they pledge their everlasting support.
+Find people of character who are clear, open thinkers.
+It is better to surround yourself with people like that then those whose word you can not count on even if they pledge their everlasting support.
 Actions speak louder than words. ###